Work Experience & Volunteering

 Diamond Women is a not-for-profit organisation run by a group of compassionate and caring individuals that seek to provide help and support to women and families facing an unplanned pregnancy.

 Please contact Jennifer Gurry on firstname.lastname@example.org for a volunteer application form where you will be assessed in terms of your skills and can select various volunteering activities.

 Collappor8 – Business Redesigned is a one-stop-shop for businesses that need a strategy, and people to execute those strategies.
 Their areas of practice include:

 - Strategy & Corporate Finance

 - People and Culture

-- Weekly commitment: 2 days per week over the summer break (most likely Mondays & Wednesdays 9-5pm)
+- Weekly commitment: 1 day per week during the semester, or 2 days per week over the winter or summer break (most likely Mondays & Wednesdays 9-5pm)

 - Location: 25 Restwell St, Bankstown NSW 2200